sister-software/keywork/docs/examples/hello-world.md

 will always create a single file with the one instance of `export default`.

-If you're familiar with Worker Sites, or Cloudflare Pages, you may have noticed that `KeyworkRouter` reduces much of the low-level boilerplate.
+If you're familiar with Worker Sites, or Cloudflare Pages, you may have noticed that `RequestRouter` reduces much of the low-level boilerplate.
 The Keywork API attempts to bridge the gap between existing web development patterns, and the native Worker API.